Bowel cancer screening campaign

 - England bowel screening data for FY 2014/15, persons aged 60-74, “Percentage of people adequately screened out of those invited for FOBt screening” were provided by PHE Screening on request April 2016.

-While Be Clear on Cancer campaigns have run in England since 2010, this is the first time activity will be used to support one of the national cancer screening programmes.
+While Be Clear on Cancer campaigns have run in England since 2010, this is the first time activity was used to support one of the national cancer screening programmes.
 Previous Be Clear on Cancer symptom-focused campaigns have shown positive changes in attitudes and behaviours related to recognising and acting on the signs of cancer, including increasing awareness of bowel cancer symptoms.

 The activities for this campaign are based on the results from pilot campaigns on bowel cancer screening which were carried out by CRUK: